Petunia: Uses

 Many species other than Petunia × atkinsiana are also gaining popularity in the home garden.
-A wide range of flower colours, sizes, and plant architectures are available in both Petunia × atkinsiana and other species, listed below:
+A wide range of flower colours, sizes, and plant architectures are available in both Petunia × atkinsiana and other species.

+Genetically engineered bioluminescent Petunia hybrida was approved for sales by USDA in 2023.
+Called 'Firefly', this white-flowered petunia glows due to inserted genes from a bioluminescent mushroom.

 Symbolism and folklore

 The Maya and Inca believed that the scent of petunias had the power to ward off underworld monsters and spirits.
 Their flower-buds were bunched together for magical drinks.
-According to New Age folklore, Petunias will only thrive where there is "positive energy" and will not grow in places where there is "negativity".

-When given as a gift, Petunias have (in the language of flowers) two mutually exclusive meanings, symbolising on the one hand being comfortable with someone, and on the other anger and resentment.